awslabs/project-lakechain/examples/simple-pipelines/summarization-pipelines/video-summarization-pipeline/README.md

   Input([Recordings]) -.-> Trigger[S3 Trigger]
   Trigger -.
 Video .-> FFMPEG[FFMPEG Processor]
   FFMPEG -.
 Audio .-> Transcribe[Transcribe Audio Processor]
   Transcribe -.
-VTT .-> Anthropic[Anthropic Text Processor]
-  Transcribe -.
-VTT .-> S3[S3 Storage Connector]
+VTT .-> Extractor[Structured Entity Extractor]
-  Anthropic -.
+  Extractor -.
 JSON .-> S3
   S3 -.-> Bucket[S3 Bucket]
 ```

 ## ❓ What is Happening

-In this pipeline, we demonstrate how to summarize and extract metadata from videos using Amazon Transcribe and the Anthropic [Claude v3 Sonnet](https://aws.amazon.com/fr/about-aws/whats-new/2024/03/anthropics-claude-3-sonnet-model-amazon-bedrock/) model hosted on Amazon Bedrock.
+In this pipeline, we demonstrate how to summarize and extract metadata from videos using Amazon Transcribe and Amazon Bedrock.

 > 💁 The pipeline takes an input video from the pipeline source bucket and outputs a structured JSON document with metadata describing the video.